parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/state.rst

   will only be allocated on those blocks where the user explicitly allocates them or non-zero values are advected into.
 - ``void AddParam<T>(const std::string& key, T& value, bool is_mutable)``
-  adds a parameter (e.g. a timestep control coefficient, refinement tolerance, etc.) with name ``key`` and value ``value``.
+  adds a parameter (e.g., a timestep control coefficient, refinement tolerance, etc.) with name ``key`` and value ``value``.
 If ``is_mutable`` is true, parameters can be more easily modified.
 - ``void UpdateParam<T>(const std::string& key, T& value)``\ updates a
-  parameter (e.g. a timestep control coefficient, refinement tolerance, etc.) with name ``key`` and value ``value``.
+  parameter (e.g., a timestep control coefficient, refinement tolerance, etc.) with name ``key`` and value ``value``.
 A parameter of the same type must exist.
 - ``const T& Param(const std::string& key)`` provides